 "I, being of legal age, of my own free will, after having been duly advised and warned of the meaning and consequences of this oath, enroll in the federal service for not less than 2 years and as much longer as may be required by the needs of the Federation."

 - Listen to the swallows when I left was a simple consideration of the destiny uvo instants that better I wanted to crack to forgive him and

-Several references are made to WWII Medal of Honor recipient Rodger Wilton Young.
-During WWII as a small arms instructor, Sergeant Rodger Young was denied the opportunity to deploy with his unit when Japan entered the war.
-He requested that he be voluntarily demoted to private in order to see combat.
-His wish was granted.
-Career Sergeant Zim makes a similar request when Buenos Aires is destroyed.
-His wish is also granted; Again during WWII, Young gave his life in combat by single-handedly bombarding a Japanese machine gun position with rifle fire and grenades during an ambush, allowing his platoon to escape.
+In the film, career Sgt.
+Zim makes a similar request when Buenos Aires is destroyed.
+His wish is also granted.
+Also, during WWII, Young gave his life in combat by single-handedly bombarding a Japanese machine gun position with rifle fire and grenades during an ambush, allowing his platoon to escape.
 While rescuing Carmen from the Brain-bug, Sugar Watkins gives his life in an almost identical fashion by laying down rifle fire and detonating the Nuke so his friends can escape; The starship that Carmen is assigned is also named the Rodger Young.
 Starship Troopers author Robert A. Heinlein included Young's Medal of Honor Citation in the book.

 Humans degrade the Bug Warriors, saying the Bug Warrior "...isn't too smart".
 On Fed-Net, Carl shows how to kill a Bug Warrior by shooting the nerve stem.
 This shows how to kill a single Bug, but not how to kill an entire, coordinated, army of Bugs.
 On the other hand, the Bugs know how Humans function.
 They take prisoners and by sucking out their brains, they gain intelligence on not just individual Humans, but also military intelligence, enabling them to adapt and coordinate in large numbers.